 Molecular Biology, Cell Biology & Biochemistry

-The experimental systems studied by MCBB faculty span the evolutionary spectrum, including viruses, bacteria, yeast, plants, cnidarians, fish, insects, birds, mice, and humans.
-State-of-the-art instrumentation and facilities are available within the participating departments and at Boston University as a whole for a wide range of technologies.
-In addition, many of the faculty maintain active research collaborations across the participating departments, and with faculty in the Bioinformatics program and on the Medical Campus, underscoring the interdisciplinary nature of the program and the breadth of research opportunities available to students in the MCBB Program.
+In addition, many of the faculty actively collaborate across the participating departments, and with faculty in the Bioinformatics program and on the Medical Campus, underscoring the interdisciplinary nature of the program and the breadth of research opportunities available to MCBB students.